ONSdigital/easy_pipeline_run/README.rst

      - Where the ``pip.ini`` file should be saved.
      - This shouldn't need to be changed

+.. [#] The environment variable that this step sets will only persist within the batch script - i.e. if you don't already have your python scripts path in your path environment variable, ``conda`` commands in the command prompt won't work.
+If you want to fix this, you need to manually add your python scripts location to your local path variable.
+To do this search for ``Edit Environment Variables for Your Account`` in your programs and edit the path variable to include your python scripts folder.
 Run run_pipeline.bat
 ********************
 Once the user has updated these variables according to the above table they are ready to run the ``run_pipeline.bat`` script which will run the pipeline.
 To do this you simply need to find the ``.bat`` script in the file explorer and double click on it to execute.
 Before they run the batch script for the first time we recommend they delete or archive any existing ``pip.ini`` or ``.condarc`` files so that the correct artifactory urls are used.
 The ``pip.ini`` file can be found in the ``%appdata%\pip`` folder and the ``.condarc`` file can be found in the ``%userprofile%`` folder.